Experts Talk: Effective Infrastructure Emergency Response Through Program Management with Tory Jackson

 A. By their nature, disasters are unexpected.
 Agencies often don’t have the resources or capacity to effectively manage an emergency on top of delivering their regular programs.
 We supplement our clients’ staff to handle this unexpected, as-needed work for the months and years it takes to recover, allowing their agencies to focus on previously scheduled projects and ongoing work.

-Program management also aids in the critical work of prioritizing repairs.
+Program management also aids in the critical work of prioritising repairs.
 Depending on the scale of the emergency, the response could mean hundreds of millions of dollars of needs, separated into tens or even hundreds of small projects across a huge geographical area.
-A program manager can help prioritize projects, making sure that critical infrastructure is rebuilt first, help with resource allocation and ensure that efforts are focused on recovering quickly and efficiently.
+A program manager can help prioritise projects, making sure that critical infrastructure is rebuilt first, help with resource allocation and ensure that efforts are focused on recovering quickly and efficiently.
 We logically bundle damage sites into appropriately sized projects that help streamline the federal funding processes and get roads, bridges, railroads, water treatment plants and other essential infrastructure back up and running for our communities.

 Q. How does a program management approach fit into a typical emergency management process?